All tasks, inclusive softwares and hardwares (Development, Researches, Analysis, Game Design, 2D Arts, 3D Arts, Sound Design,…)

 Rehabilitation Center of Affoltern a.
 Albis (Switzerland)

-This Serious Game was made for the Children`s Rehabilitation Center of Affoltern (Switzerland) and is adapted to children under 12 years old with motoric functions problems.
-Playing is something that the human race always did.
-For this reason playing games is a very important part in the life of every one of us.
+This Serious Game was made for the Children's Rehabilitation Center of Affoltern (Switzerland) and is adapted to children under 12 years old with motoric functions problems.
+Playing is something that humans always did.
+Playing games is a very important part in the life of every one of us.
 Games are part of our culture as well and it doesn’t matter which one.
-Sadly not all people are able to play video games.
+Sadly, not all people can play video games.
 There are people that have problems with motoric functions and the most of these are children.
 Normally, physiotherapy involves helping children achieve their gross motor functions, and enabling them to develop their physical independence.
 The Physiotherapists assess, design and carry out stimulation exercises for children to improve their physical skills, and to prevent further deformities and minimize the effects of disability.

 A gaming experience

-I was very happy to use my knowledge to create a game that is focusing on a target audience that not always is considerated in the game industry.
+I was thrilled to use my knowledge to create a game that is focusing on a target audience that not always is considerate in the game industry.
+To make Circolino I’ve used Blender for create the game and the 3D assets (environment, characters and items), Python for scripting it, Gimp for the textures, Inkscape for the 2D game elements, Audacity for the Sounds and the Music, and Scribus for the documentation.